MathKodi/MathKodi/README.md

-- 👋 Hi, I’m @MathKodi, brazillian and currently a computer science student on UniFai, Adamantina/São Paulo.
+- 👋 Hi, I’m @MathKodi, brazillian and currently a System Analysis and Development student on UTFPR, Cornélio Procópio/Paraná.
 - 👀 I’m interested in work as young apprentice
-- 🌱 I’m currently learning java/ c++/ css/ html
+- 🌱 I’m currently learning java/ c/ css/ html
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me matheuskodi@hotmail.com
+- 📫 How to reach me - matheuskodi@hotmail.com

 <!---
 MathKodi/MathKodi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.